otfried/ipe-tools/pdftoipe/readme.txt

 If your poppler version is <= v0.68, then you can check out branch "old-poppler" from the "ipe-tools" repository.
-If you have a version between v0.69 and v0.82 and cannot upgrade poppler easily, you need to look in the release history below and checkout the right release of the "ipe-tools" repository.
+If you have a version between v0.69 and v0.85 and cannot upgrade poppler easily, you need to look in the release history below and checkout the right release of the "ipe-tools" repository.

 If you want to compile pdftoipe on Windows, please refer to "compile_on_windows.pdf", written by Daniel Beckmann.
+I have not been able to get this to work myself for recent versions of poppler.

 --------------------------------------------------------------------

 Changes
 =======

+ * 2020/09/09 (v7.2.20.1)
+   Compatibility with poppler 0.86.0 (#47).

  * 2019/12/10 (v7.2.13.1)
    Compilation with poppler 0.83.0 (#42).